rendell/theconchparadox/chapters/Conch_book/12-home.md

 ## When resilience runs out

-The mediation paperwork sits on my desk, each form a stark reminder of how the solidarity that carried us through Kayden's medical emergency has given way to something I never anticipated: the recognition that weathering an external crisis together doesn't automatically create the foundation for ongoing partnership.
+The mediation paperwork sits on my desk, each form a stark reminder of how the solidarity that carried us through Neo's medical emergency has given way to something I never anticipated: the recognition that weathering an external crisis together doesn't automatically create the foundation for ongoing partnership.

 I pick up the intake questionnaire, designed to help the mediator understand our relationship patterns.
 One question stops me: "What behaviors or communication patterns contribute to conflict in your relationship?"